Sarmkadan/dotnet-auth-server/README.md

 // EventId: a unique identifier for the event
 // OccurredAt: the timestamp when the event occurred
 // RequestId: the request ID associated with the event (optional)
-// UserId: the user who was authenticated
+// UserId: the user who granted consent
-// Username: the username used for authentication
-// ClientId: the client application for which authentication occurred
+// ClientId: the client application for which consent was granted
+// GrantedScopes: the scopes to which the user consented
+// IsPermanent: whether the consent is permanent or session-scoped
 // ClientIpAddress: the client IP address for audit/security purposes (optional)
-// AuthenticationMethod: the authentication method used (e.g. password, SAML, OIDC)
-// Email: the user's email address (if available)
 ```

 // ... rest of content ...